yasaswini2007/team-16-educationalwebsite/README.md

 🎓 Educational Website – second Semester Project

-Welcome to our final semester Educational Website project.
+Welcome to our second semester Educational Website project.
 This platform is developed to help students access courses, register for classes, and manage their educational journey with ease and efficiency.

 👥 Team Members
 	•	Kotha Yasaswini – Designed the Course Listing Page